ibm-security-verify/webauthn-relying-party-sdk-android/CONTRIBUTING.md

 ## Issues and Questions

-If you encounter an issue, have a question or want to suggest an enhancement to the IBM Security Verify SDK, you are welcome to submit a [request](https://github.com/ibm-security-verify/webauthn-relying-party-sdk-android/issues).
+If you encounter an issue, have a question or want to suggest an enhancement to the IBM Verify SDK, you are welcome to submit a [request](https://github.com/ibm-security-verify/webauthn-relying-party-sdk-android/issues).
 Before that, please search for similar issues.
 It's possible somebody has encountered this issue already.

 ## Pull Requests